ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">And, yes, that means they spent 20% of their entire development budget (i.e., me) maintaining a Gantt chart.</p>&mdash; Jason Gorman (only, more indoors than usual) (@jasongorman) <a href="https://twitter.com/jasongorman/status/1427582530765705223?ref_src=twsrc%5Etfw">August 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I have to draw a line **TODO**
+I have to draw a line between two aproaches.
+Why do I distinguish a "fractal-oriented" approach from the well known Gantt-chart approach?
+I'd like to point on the following difference.
+Gantt tools oriented on managers, not on programmers.
+They're mostly focused on very different things (duration, "resources", "materials", large scope) and provide relatively heavyweight workflow.

+Things should change when a planning tool lies in perfomer's hands.

+Yet you should take it with a grain of salt.

 ## Acknowledges

 This article wouldn't appear without influence of following people:

 1. [Jessica Kerr](https://twitter.com/jessitron) in her ["Code is a coastline"](https://jessitron.com/2020/09/19/code-is-a-coastline/) have inspired me to write my own thoughts about fractal nature of software tasks.
-It's only my fault that it took several month to formulate the answer!
+It's only my fault that it took several month to formulate an answer!
 2. [Ola Ellnestam](https://twitter.com/ellnestam) and [Daniel Brolund](https://twitter.com/danielbrolund) with their ["The Mikado Method"](https://www.manning.com/books/the-mikado-method) book have changed my way of thinking about tasks.
 After several years of practicing I find it way more natural, easy and practical than the classical big-ticket-oriented approach.
 3. [Sergey Tselovalnikov](https://twitter.com/SerCeMan), my Russian ex-colleague, gave me much enough courage to start writing in English.